Jason5D/Jason5D/README.md

 Hello my name is Jason.

-About to start a coding camp with School of Code!
+I've been immersing myself in code through the coding camp, School of Code!

 Here is some quick information about me: